WingLim/cs110l-spr-2020-solution/README.md

 ## Notice

-You **SHOULD NOT** copy and parse from this repo, if there are any question about CS 100L, you can contact me from my GitHub profile.
+You **SHOULD NOT** just copy and parse from this repo.

+If there are any question about CS 100L, you can contact me from my GitHub profile for communication.